decentraland/old-documentation/_posts/sdk-reference/2018-01-04-scene-state.md

 (...)
 ```

-The `ScriptableScene` class optionally takes two arguments: the properties (`any` in this case, as none are used) and the scene state, which in this case must match the type `myState`, described in the custom interface.
+The `ScriptableScene` class optionally takes two arguments: the properties (`any` in this case, as none are used) and the scene state, which in this case must match the type `IState`, described in the custom interface.

 The variables you choose to make up your scene's state should be the minimal possible set that represents the scene, you shouldn't add redundant information.
 To determine if you should include a piece of information as part of the state, ask yourself: